Our community of experts estimates that nearly half the people who have Marfan syndrome, don't know it.

 The Marfan Foundation

 Marfan syndrome affects an estimated 1 in 5,000 people regardless of race, ethnicity, or gender.
+Our community of experts estimates that nearly half the people who have Marfan syndrome, don't know it.
 Without proper diagnosis and treatment, they are at high risk for an aortic dissection and sudden death.

 Marfan syndrome affects our connective tissue, which helps to hold the body's cells and tissues together.
 It also regulates how our bodies grow.
 Some features of Marfan syndrome are easier to see than others.
 These include long arms, legs, and fingers; tall and thin body type; a curved spine; sunken or protruding chest; flexible joints; flat feet; crowded teeth; and unexplained stretch marks on the skin.
 Harder-to-detect signs include heart problems, especially related to the aorta, the large blood vessel that carries blood away from the heart.
 Aortic dilation occurs in about 9 of 10 persons with Marfan syndrome and is of particular concern because it can lead to aortic dissection and sudden death.
 Advances in medical and surgical management have significantly increased life expectancy for affected persons, but life-saving therapies are helpful only when a person has a correct diagnosis and knowledgeable medical care.